ViralFP: A webserver of viral fusion proteins: Materials and Methods

-The ML view allows to perform the FPep prediction for a given sequence, using models trained using Propythia package \citep{Sequeira2020}.
-This is a Python framework which allows bioinformatic researchers to write code to build ML models for classification of peptides from features retrieved from their physicochemical properties.
-Its key purpose is to facilitate the development of all the necessary pipelines to build ML models.
-It achieves this by providing functions to preprocess data, perform feature selection, run clustering algorithms, train and optimize ML models, as well as to deal with protein data and obtain related descriptors from their sequences \citep{Sequeira2019} \citep{Sequeira2020}.
-The models used in this application were trained from a dataset amiably provided by Sequeira.
-This file was obtained by extracting the features (through the functions available in Descriptor module of Propythia) from a dataset where the non-positive results are composed with both transmembrane domains sequences and non-FPep and non-transmembrane domains sequences.
-Those features went through a feature reduction process using an SVC model, which, according to Sequeira's work, is the feature selection process that tends to produce better ML models for this dataset.
-Finally, ML models were trained with the Propythia's $train\_best\_model$ function.
-Those models are stored in Pickle files.
-If a certain model is selected, the file containing that model will be loaded and used in an instance of the Propythia's ML class (which uses the already mentioned dataset).
-This view also requires selecting a window size and a size for the gap.
-After defining those parameters, the $predicted\_window$ function of the Propythia is called to perform the predict the likelihood of the subpeptides of that window size to be FPeps.
-Those probabilities will be returned in a JSON object.
+The ML view allows to perform the FPep prediction for a given sequence using models trained with the in-house \textit{Propythia} package \citep{Sequeira2020}.
+This package enables the development of ML and deep learning models for classification of peptides.
+It allows to obtain protein descriptors from their sequences such as physicochemical features, and includes methods for data preprocessing, feature selection, dimensionality reduction, clustering and pipelines to train, evaluate and optimize ML and deep learning models \citep{Sequeira2020}.
+The models used in this application were trained from a dataset generated by extracting the physicochemical features using the Descriptor module of Propythia from a dataset where the negative instances are composed of protein sequences from transmembrane domains and random sequences extracted from VFP sequences after excluding the FPep.
+Calculated features went through a wrapper feature selection process using a Support Vector Machine (SVM) model, which had the best performance in this dataset.
+Finally, ML models were trained with the Propythia's $train\_best\_model$ function from the shallow machine learning class.
+Those models are stored in Pickle files \footnote{The datasets, as well a small tutorial on how the models were trained, can be seen in \url{https://github.com/pdMM11/Dockers/tree/master/Django_/crmapp/ml_models/DATASETS}}.

-A view was added to obtain conservation scores of a peptide against a virus family’s weblogo.
-This view receives a request which must contain a protein sequence, a window size and a taxonomy family, and for each subpeptide of the size of the window, the function computes the conservation value for the selected alignment.
-For each position of the sequence, the view obtains the highest value for all the conservation features from the peptides that contain it.
-A JSON object with those values is returned.